- How often should I be investing?

 So, you've decided you would like to make a start on your personal investing journey.
 You've set aside some money to invest in the share market, done your research, and identified a few shares that you would like to buy.

-One of the first questions you might naturally wonder is how frequently should you add more stocks to your portfolio?
+One question you might naturally wonder is how frequently you should add more stocks to your portfolio.

 How often should I be investing?